 - Distracted driving crashes – Connecticut has some of the strictest distracted driving laws in the United States, banning handheld devices for all drivers and all cell phone use for novice drivers.
 Unfortunately, these laws do not stop people from texting and using cell phones while behind the wheel, even while sitting in school car lines and stop-and-go congestion, thinking it is okay to text while virtually stopped.
 Sadly, these decisions often lead to serious crashes, easily preventable by putting just down the cell phone.

 - Aggressive driving crashes – Many people become frustrated by traffic and other driving annoyances, allowing frustration to escalate into road rage and aggressive driving behaviors.
 These include tailgating, running others off the road, weaving in and out of traffic, and other deliberately reckless driving, which all too often results in life-threatening accidents purely because of haste and impatience behind the wheel.

 This list provides just a few of the most common ways that car accidents occur in Norwich.
 Even if you don’t see the particular circumstances of your car accident listed here, we can handle cases involving the most unusual facts.
 After any car accident, you need the right legal support and representation on your side.
-The law firm of Polito & Associates, LLC, represents clients in the Norwich region who have been injured in all types of traffic accidents.
+The law firm of Polito & Harrington, LLC, represents clients in the Norwich region who have been injured in all types of traffic accidents.
 Don’t hesitate to talk with an experienced attorney about the facts of your case and the injuries you suffered.
 Consult with a member of our team to learn more about how we may help you today.

 What to Do Next?